fledge-iot/fledge/docs/building_pipelines.rst

    }
    Debug: Lathe$

-These new readings will then be ingested into the pipeline and the buffers will be updated with the new data and the results at each node within the pipeline.
+These new readings will then be ingested into the pipeline.
+The buffers will be updated with the new data and the results buffered at each node within the pipeline.

 replay
 ######